storybookjs/marko/docs/configure/user-interface.md

 ### Theming

-Storybook is theme-able!
+Storybook is theme-able using a lightweight theming API.

 #### Global theming

 It's possible to theme Storybook globally.

-We've created two basic themes that look good out of the box: "normal" (a light theme) and "dark" (a dark theme).
-Unless you've set your preferred color scheme as dark Storybook will use the light theme as default.
+Storybook includes two themes that look good out of the box: "normal" (a light theme) and "dark" (a dark theme).
+Unless you've set your preferred color scheme as dark, Storybook will use the light theme as default.

 Make sure you have installed [`@storybook/addons`](https://www.npmjs.com/package/@storybook/addons) and [`@storybook/theming`](https://www.npmjs.com/package/@storybook/theming) packages.